tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 ## Architecture Considerations

 - [ ] Move Electrical to a module or namespace.
+- [ ] Nest routes for project related resource under projects to improve security around assignment to other than the current project.
 - [ ] Consider API versioning strategy
 - [ ] Plan for database scaling as data grows